KawiraSharon/GVSU-CIS641-Sharon-Kawira-Mungania/docs/software_requirements_specification_final.md

     Explain the dashboard layout by showing the user where to view their total balance.
     Guide users on how to initiate a money transfer, explain that they complete the action by clicking the 'Send Money' button.
     The tour will show users where to find their transaction history.
     An 'exit tour' button to show that the tour is complete.
-This option shall however remain in an settings icon that will be implemented in the future.
+This option shall however remain in the settings icon that will be implemented in the future.
     The tour will also offer a 'Next' button when each step is seen, or a 'Skip' tour button, altogether offering the liberty to users to skip the tour altogether.

 ###### The application shall incorporate a chatbot and a tech support email.
     Users will be encouraged to use the chatbot for common questions, FAQs and troubleshooting purposes, generally for quick help.
 They will be encouraged to use the tech support email for more complex inquiries.
-Users will be asked to provide feedback after interacting with the chatbot and email, to provide insights on how useful these resources will be, and enable address any areas of improvement.
+Users will be asked to provide feedback after interacting with the chatbot and email.
+This will provide insights on how useful these resources will be, and enable address any areas of improvement.

 ###### Successes will be identified and reinforced by monitoring, analysing and recording the metrics of user activity like money transfers.
 That information will be shared as part of a success story that will be used to encourage others to adopt and use the application.

 ###### Continuous Training and Updates;
-    As new users are onboarded and existing users continue to engage with the application, continuous training and updates will play a critical role in ensuring the app’s ongoing success and user adoption.
+    As new users are onboarded and existing users continue to engage with the application, continuous training and updates will play a critical role in ensuring the app’s ongoing success goes hand in hand with user adoption.
-    This will be done by taking the following steps Onboarding new users by giving them a product tour as discussed above.
+    This will be done by taking the following steps;
+    Onboarding new users by giving them a product tour as discussed above.
     Ongoing learning for already existing users where they will be given regular notifications and reminders on any new features and updates.
     Both users will be periodically notified of any underused implemented features and why they should explore them.